5 Best Free VPNs For New Zealand in 2025

 Additionally, ExpressVPN offers unlimited bandwidth and high-speed connections so you can stream high-quality movies without lag or buffering.
 So you get to enjoy the best security, as well as ultra-fast speeds.

 ExpressVPN has easy-to-use apps available for Windows, Android, iOS, macOS, and Linux devices.
 It is also available for routers and sports browser extensions.
 You’ll need to purchase a subscription plan to get started.
-However, with any plan, you can connect five devices simultaneously.
+Plus, with any plan, you can connect multiple devices simultaneously.
 ExpressVPN also offers a 30-day money-back guarantee and provides outstanding customer support.

 NordVPN